 Spoken Grammar: a Guide for English Language Teachers

-- You will be able to design your own course in spoken grammar, using the materials and advice provided.
+- You will also be able to design your own custom-made/localized course in spoken English grammar, using the materials and advice provided.

-- You should be a teacher of English as a Foreign or Second Language to students at intermediate level or above.
+- You should be a teacher of English as a Foreign or Second Language to students anywhere in the world at intermediate level or above.

-‘Spoken grammar’ is the term for new items of conversational grammar recently described for the first time by grammarians processing vast amounts of spoken English by computer.
+‘Spoken grammar’ is the term for new items of conversational English recently described for the first time by grammarians processing vast amounts of spoken English by computer.
 It includes features such as ‘tails’: